Skip to main content

 Deploying Wazuh XDR with Graylog Integration

-The Challenge # I needed a unified security monitoring solution that could: Provide endpoint detection and response (XDR) capabilities Integrate with my existing Graylog centralized logging infrastructure Scale from a single-node deployment to multi-node if needed Work with my existing OpenClaw threat intelligence feeds The Solution # Wazuh Single-Node Stack # Deployed Wazuh as a Docker-based single-node stack.
+The Challenge # I needed a unified security monitoring solution that could: Provide endpoint detection and response (XDR) capabilities Integrate with my existing Graylog centralized logging infrastructure Scale from a single-node deployment to multi-node if needed Work with my existing Hermes threat intelligence feeds The Solution # Wazuh Single-Node Stack # Deployed Wazuh as a Docker-based single-node stack.
 The single-node architecture includes:

 Migrating from Speedtest Tracker to MySpeed